Frequently Asked Questions...

 Q. Will we be interacting with Polish people?

-A. Yes.
-A part of the program consists of learning Polish history, but being immersed in modern Polish culture is just as important.
-Our site archaeologists are Polish and have students of their own that will be staying with you.
+A. A part of the program consists of learning Polish history, and being immersed in modern Polish culture is just as important.
+Our site archaeologists are Polish and have students of their own that may be staying with you.
 This provides good opportunity to pick up some of the language and interact (make friends) with Polish students.
 It also makes it more fun!

 Q. Do I need to bring spending money?

-A. Yes, there will be times when you will travel to surrounding towns and you may want to stay overnight in Poznań, buy souvenirs, etc. Also, you may want to buy extra food and things in Giecz.
-It is necessary to have some extra funds available to you, outside of your included field school costs.
+A. Yes, there will be times when you will travel to surrounding towns and you may want to stay overnight in Poznań, buy souvenirs, etc. Also, you may want to buy snacks and beverages in Giecz.
+It is necessary to have some extra funds available at your discretion, outside of your included field school costs.

 Q. What form of money should I travel with?
 Can I get cash in Giecz?

-A. Almost anywhere outside of Giecz, in Poland, a VISA card will be accepted and this is the easiest possible way to pay for things.
-The credit card company does the exchange and you don't have to worry about it.
-Traveler's checks are safe but not really necessary.
-They can be difficult to exchange in Giecz.
-We recommend you bring some cash to exchange upon arrival and then use ATM machines to withdraw money.
-The ATM will also give you the most current exchange rate.
+A. Almost anywhere, a VISA card will be accepted and this is the easiest way to pay for things.
+Additionally, we recommend you bring some cash to Giecz - it is easiest to withdraw from the ATM in Poznan, and it will also give you the most current exchange rate.
 It is very important to get some Polish currency (Złoty) before coming to Giecz.
 You can use an ATM machine in Poznań upon arrival or you can order it through your bank in the US.
 There is NO ATM MACHINE IN GIECZ!
-You may need cash in Giecz to buy some essentials (laundry detergent, bug spray, ice cream, etc.) so please be prepared and have cash.
+You may need cash in Giecz to buy some essentials (bug spray, ice cream, etc.) so please be prepared and have cash.

 Q. How do I get to Giecz from Poznań?